tomaseketorp/LimeBootstrapServices/documentation/docs/advanced.md

 In LIME HTML can be displayed in the actionpad, in a HTML-field, in a HTML-tab and in a HTML-dialog.
 Theses places are quite different and requires some basic setup to work well.
 Your view can thus be loaded into three different wrappers for helping you with the different conditions.

 The three basic wrappers of content:

-*	Actionpad-wrapper.
+*	__Actionpad-wrapper__.
 A thin and long wrapper with a slightly lighter background images with a sharp edge to teh rest of the content:
-*	Inline-wrapper.
+*	__Inline-wrapper__.
 Used for HTML-fields.
 Completely plain, with the same color as the Inspector and no padding or margin.
 Built to seamlessly look as a part of the inspector.
-*	Tab-wrapper.
+*	__Tab-wrapper__.
 Used for wider layouts, such as a tab or a dialog.
 Uses default Twitter Bootstrap margins and is fully responsive.

 The Actionpad wrapper is allways used unless anything else is stated.
 Pick your wrapper by suppling a querystring to lbs.html

 __Inline:___ `lbs.html?type=inline`
 __Tab:__ `lbs.html?type=tab`

 When working with tabs, fields or dialogs it is easiest to use VBA to set the URL.
 Example: